 Bob Carter is best known for voicing Balrog in the Street Fighter series, Shao Kahn & Baraka in Mortal Kombat, Odin in Smite, the Astronaut in Lifeless Planet, the Iron Guard in Destiny 2, and many other popular heroes and villains.
 Carter has also voiced many popular animation and anime projects such as Fairy Tail: Dragon Cry, Dragonball Z, Full Metal Alchemist, Samurai 7, Blassreiter, and many other cartoon series & video games.
 He also serves as media anchor for Power96 radio in Atlanta.

-Creator of Clutter and Puzzles by Joe
+Creator of Clutter and Founder of Puzzles By Joe

-Meldrena Chapin is a behind-the-scenes supporter of GGDA, a SAHM (Stay-st-Home Mom), sometimes a game widow and occassionally a gamer herself (board games and card games, mostly).
+Dr. Meldrena Chapin is a behind-the-scenes supporter of GGDA, a SAHM (Stay-st-Home Mom), sometimes a game widow and occassionally a gamer herself (board games and card games, mostly).
 Professionally trained as an architect, interior designer, environment-behavior speacillist, and organizational development guru, she takes all these skills and more to run the Chapin-Greenberg household.
 Here at SIEGE, she brings the much-needed parent perspective to game design.

-Kat De Shields
+Kat De Shields-Moon

 Kat De Shields’s first taste of gaming came from watching her parents play Myst together.
 Ever since, she’s been an avid gamer with a deep love for eccentric and heartfelt indie games.
 After a few years as a newspaper journalist, she entered the marketing and PR world working for nonprofits, publicly traded companies, and small businesses.
 Her first role in the gaming industry was Communications Manager for GameSkinny followed by a social media marketing role for Novy Unlimited.
 Currently, she works at Skillshot Media, a subsidiary of Hi-Rez studios, as a Senior Esports Community Manager for Realm Royale.
 Kat has a BA in Journalism from Hampton University and an MFA in Writing from SCAD.